sohailsomani/soso-state/README.md

 `soso.state` is a Python 3.8+ implementation of a general state container pattern.
-Its goal is to centralize application state similar to Redux but allow efficient monitoring and updating of any portion of the application state tree.
+Its goal is to centralize application state similar to Redux but allow a reasonable efficiency/dev time tradeoff for monitoring and updating of any portion of the application state tree.

 With `soso.state`, you describe the shape of any portion of your state and compose it as needed for a particular application.
 Less time spent thinking